-Only holders of the 3,608,000 shares of common stock, par value \$0.01 per share, of the Company (the "Common Stock") issued and outstanding as of the close of business on March 13, 2009 (the "Record Date"), will be entitled to vote at the Annual Meeting.
+Only holders of the 3,620,000 shares of common stock, par value \$0.01 per share, of the Company (the "Common Stock") issued and outstanding as of the close of business on March 4, 2011 (the "Record Date"), will be entitled to vote at the Annual Meeting.
 Each share of Common Stock is entitled to one vote.
-Holders of at least a majority of the 3,608,000 shares of Common Stock outstanding on the Record Date must be represented at the Annual Meeting to constitute a quorum for conducting business.
+Holders of at least a majority of the 3,620,000 shares of Common Stock outstanding on the Record Date must be represented at the Annual Meeting to constitute a quorum for conducting business.

 All properly executed and returned proxies, as well as shares represented in person at the meeting, will be counted for purposes of determining if a quorum is present, whether or not the proxies are instructed to abstain from voting or consist of broker non-votes.
 Under the Utah Revised Business Corporation Act, matters other than the election of directors and certain specified extraordinary matters are approved if the number of votes cast FOR exceed the number of votes cast AGAINST.
 Directors are elected by a plurality of the votes cast.
 Abstentions and broker non-votes are not counted for purposes of determining whether a matter has been approved or a director has been elected.
+For proposal number four, if none of the frequency alternatives (one year, two years or three years) receives a majority vote, we will consider the frequency that receives the highest number of votes from shareholders to be the frequency that has been selected by the shareholders, on an advisory basis.

-Executive officers and directors holding an aggregate of 390,154 shares, or approximately 11%, of the issued and outstanding stock have indicated their intent to vote in favor of all proposals.
+Executive officers and directors holding an aggregate of 366,979 shares, or approximately 10%, of the issued and outstanding stock have indicated their intent to vote in favor of all proposals.